speedment/speedment-doc/pages/connectors.md

         </configuration>
     </plugin>
 ```
-You also have to depend on the Oracle connector and JDBC connector as a runtime dependency for your application:
+You also have to depend on the Oracle connector and JDBC connector as a Runtime dependency for your application:
 ``` xml
     <dependencies>
         <dependency>